pxiangwu/Persistent-Homology-Localization-Algorithms/README.md

 ## Contacts: ##

 If you have any questions regarding this code, please contact Pengxiang Wu (_pxiangwu@gmail.com_), or just leave a message below with Github (log-in is needed).
+Bug reports are quite welcome.

 ## References: ##